eventcore/profile-data-center/api-documentation/profile/addcredentials.md

 {}
 ```

-**Context** : User is authorized, data change references a non-existant event
+**Condition** : User is authorized, data change references a non-existent event

 **Code** : `404 NOT FOUND`